DigitalPublishingToolkit/TOD27-Final-Corrections/md/05chapter4.md

 episode, yet they were able to reach an audience the same size as shows such as ‘Crossfire’ on CNN, a remarkable achievement.
 In September 2005, Business Week covered the faux news show in a magazine feature that the Internet was becoming more videocentric.
-Many of the members of the videoblogging community, including Zadi Diaz, Richard Hall and Steve Garfield, provided ‘raw footage’ for Rocketboom but also worked to draw attention – and viewers – to their own sites.
 Rocketboom was therefore one of the first videoblogs to ‘break out’ and find popularity beyond the videoblogging community, even being featured on American TV drama CSI in February 2006.
+Many of the members of the videoblogging community, including Zadi Diaz, Richard Hall and Steve Garfield, provided ‘raw footage’ for Rocketboom which also worked to draw attention – and viewers – to their own sites.

 A key technology in the technical constellation around videoblogging that helped simplified video distribution, was Feedburner.
 It was